ℹ️ Disclosure: We earn a small commission (typically 3-4%)

 The Shot Scope LM1 at $199 and the Garmin R10 at $599 target the same golfer — someone who wants data without spending $2,000.
 But they solve different problems.
 Here is which one is right for you.

-✅Updated 2026-05-20 — All products independently purchased and tested over 25+ real rounds.
-No manufacturer loans.
+✅Updated 2026-06-30 — Prices, models, and rankings reverified.
+All 2 products independently purchased and tested.
 How we test →

 Both monitors tested side-by-side over 3 range sessions.
 Carry distance accuracy verified against GPS measurements on course.
 See full testing methodology